spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/01.9-monitoring/10-deploy-monitor-stack.md

 35. Navigate back to Palette, and review the cluster profile you created for the monitoring stack.
 From the left **Main Menu** > **Profiles** > select your cluster profile.
 Click on the Prometheus operator layer to edit the YAML.

-36. Locate the `prometheus.ingress` section located towards the end of the file.
+36. Locate the `prometheus.ingress` section near the end of the file.
 Update the ingress configuration with the values provided below.
 Replace the `hosts` parameter with your custom domain.

   <br />